 Explaining further on his curating and writing – Michael states:

 “I’ve internalised a lot of that punk attitude and philosophy.
 Basically, that anarchic spirit and that DIY attitude.

 That point you reach where it’s like, nobody else is doing this and who gives a stuff if you might not have the right talents, qualifications or resources to pull it off, but you do it anyway.“

-In addition to his work with ‘Cycladic Press’ and ‘Queerbetika’ Michael also runs the culture and music site ‘Amnesiac Archive’, the art brand ‘Noise Gauge’, and utilises the nom de guerre Misha for a variety of artistic works – all imbued with Michael’s unique eye, world view, artistic talent, and impeccable scholarship.
+In addition to his work with ‘Cycladic Press’ and ‘Queerbetika’ Michael also creates art, writes fiction and also runs the culture and music site ‘Amnesiac Archive’ – projects that are all imbued with Michael’s unique eye, world view, artistic talent, and impeccable scholarship.

 So in an effort to get to know Michael further, we sat down with the man himself for a lengthy discussion about his projects, art, life, music, mental breakdowns, collecting, the migrant experience, punk, publishing, writing and a whole lot more.

 Read it all via the interview below…